A photo of two fire extinguishers placed outside on the pavement in the sun.

 A photo of a large spherical gas storage tank in front of a blue sky.

 Improving reliability of the walls of the gas storage tank is not enough to assure safety.
+[Online-only figure.]

-To illustrate how safety and reliability are separate properties, let us borrow the non-software example of a pressure tank storing flammable gas from Nancy G. Leveson: Making the walls of the tank thicker increases the reliability of the vessel in terms of making it less likely to burst – but when failure still occurs it may happen at much higher pressure with higher potential for harm from a violent explosion.
-To achieve safety, it may be more productive to invest in safety mechanisms that help to return the system to a fail-safe state, rather than to increase reliability of the components: Adding a pressure valve that releases gas if the pressure gets too high avoids creating a situation where the pressure is so high that a rupture of the tank causes significant harm, thus achieving safety despite using only less reliable, thinner walls for the tank.
+To illustrate how safety and reliability are separate properties, let us borrow the non-software example of a pressure tank storing flammable gas from Nancy G. Leveson: making the walls of the tank thicker increases the reliability of the vessel in terms of making it less likely to burst—but when failure still occurs it may happen at much higher pressure with higher potential for harm from a violent explosion.
+To achieve safety, it may be more productive to invest in safety mechanisms that help to return the system to a fail-safe state, rather than to increase reliability of the components: adding a pressure valve that releases gas if the pressure gets too high avoids creating a situation where the pressure is so high that a rupture of the tank causes significant harm, thus achieving safety despite using only less reliable, thinner walls for the tank.

 When it comes to software and machine learning, focusing too much on reliability can similarly undermine safety.
 We may reduce the frequency with which a software or model makes a mistake, but when that mistake eventually happens it still causes harm.
 By only focusing on improving reliability, we may miss opportunities to improve the system with safety mechanisms that ensure that mistakes do not lead to accidents or at least attempt to reduce the harm caused by the mistake.